wordslab-org/wordslab-notebooks/README.md

 Why use this instead of a popular cloud services like ChatGPT ou Gemini ?

+- Understand how AI works and build your own solutions
 - Free solution with no rate limits if you already own a powerful machine
 - Confidentiality and privacy of your data and projects
 - Choose what tools and models you install and **when you upgrade**
-- Understand how AI works and build your own solutions

 ## Installation overview

 When installed on Windows, wordslab-notebooks leverages the Windows Subsystem for Linux to create and run a lightweight Linux virtual machine
 - No impact on the configuration of your windows machine
 - Everything is contained in three virtual disks files: software, workspace, models
-- You can choose a different location for these three files to optimize your local storage
+- You can choose a different location for each one of these three files to optimize the usage of your local storage

 When installed on Linux, wordslab-notebooks is directly installed in one to three directories of your choice.